artibella/artibella.github.com/source/_posts/2011-11-15-a-new-site-for-a-fresh-start.markdown

 The nice thing about building a website for yourself is that you can play with all the shiny new tools and techniques that the modern web has to offer.

-This site uses [Octopress](http://octopress.org/ "Octopress"), the blogging framework for hackers, which is based on [Jekyll](http://jekyllrb.com/ "Jekyll"), a static site generator written in Ruby.
-It is hosted on Github using their [Github pages](http://pages.github.com/ Github pages) feature.
-If you are interested in the source code you can find it on [Github](https://github.com/artibella/artibella.github.com/branches/source Octopress source code of this website).
+This site uses [Octopress](http://octopress.org/ "Octopress"), a blogging framework for hackers, which is based on [Jekyll](http://jekyllrb.com/ "Jekyll"), a static site generator written in Ruby.
+It is hosted on Github using their [Github pages](http://pages.github.com/ "Github pages") feature.
+If you are interested in the source code you can find it on [Github](https://github.com/artibella/artibella.github.com/branches/source "Octopress source code of this website").

 For the design I took a "mobile first" approach and created the responsive design entirly in the browser using SASS and the [Compass framework](http://compass-style.org/) for CSS and a modified version of the [320 and up framework](http://www.stuffandnonsense.co.uk/projects/320andup/ "320 and up") for the markup.